 your expectations, values, and beliefs.

-disappear; decide which problem you're really addressing; brainstorm on solutions,
+decide which problem you're really addressing; brainstorm on solutions, without limits;

-without limits; settle on one solution and on how long to try it before evaluating
+settle on one solution and on how long to try it before evaluating whether it's working.

-statements back to him or her.
-You won't always arrive at agreement, but each of you will know your concerns
+back to him or her.
+You won't always arrive at agreement, but each of you will know your concerns have

 Talk about how each of you deals with anger and conflict.
 Learn to use the timeout method.